Bryce Canyon National Park is one of Southern Utah's most famous and beautiful tourist destinations.

-Join in the Festivities at Bryce Canyon Park's Annual Utah Prairie Dog Day
+Join the Festivities at the Annual Utah Prairie Dog Day

-Bryce Canyon Park's Annual Utah Prairie Dog Day is organized every April during National Park Week.
+Bryce Canyon Park's Annual Utah Prairie Dog Day is organized during National Park Week every April.

 Be Awed by the Scenes on the Mossy Cave Trail

-A very easy and accessible train in the area, the Mossy Cave Trail is only a mile long both ways.
+A straightforward and accessible train in the area, the Mossy Cave Trail is only a mile long both ways.

 This cave trail at the northern end of Bryce Canyon National Park is less crowded and can be called a hidden gem.

-It's perfect for spotting some hoodoos, a small waterfall, and a mossy cave.
+It's perfect for spotting hoodoos, a small waterfall, and a mossy cave.

-This area was made in the 1890s when some local pioneers dug an irrigation pit.
+This area was made in the 1890s when local pioneers dug an irrigation pit.

 The best time to walk this trail is during the winter months.

-During this time, you can also spot icicles hanging off the mouth of the waterfall and the cave, making it quite pristine and beautiful.
+During this time, you can also spot icicles hanging off the mouth of the waterfall and the cave, making it relatively pristine and beautiful.